Yagiz862/Yagiz862.github.io/index.md

 # Yagiz Bayserke's Portfolio

-I am a computer sciene major at CSUF and plan on graduating in 2028.
+I am a computer sciene major at CSUF and I plan on graduating in 2028.

 ## Favorite CPSC 120L Labs